SafeEval/hello-python-packaging/scratch.md

 __version__ = "0.1.0"
 ```

-> feature: more cool stuff
+> feature: more cool stuffkjhjkhkhkjhjkh
 ```
 $ semantic-release version
 Creating new version